 We already explored what Color Models are, and we then looked at the RGB color model that uses three primary colors: Red, Green, and Blue to mix and create almost 16 million colors.
 All RGB colors have values for all the three colors that you mix: R, G, and B. Assuming someone has provided you with an RGB value, and asked you to add a rectangle of that color to a slide, then how do you proceed within PowerPoint?
 Let’s learn from this tutorial.

-We are now assuming that you were sent the following color values as a fill for a rectangle on your slide:
+We are now assuming that you were sent the following color values of Turquoise color fill for a rectangle on your slide:

 Follow these steps to explore more: